 - Put 2 tbsp coconut oil in a microwave-safe bowl and microwave for about 30 seconds, or until it completely liquifies.

-- Measure out 1 scoop of your chocolate protein power, and add a little at a time to your coconut oil while you whisk.
+- Measure out your chocolate protein power, and add a little at a time to your coconut oil while you whisk.
 Don’t add all the powder at once as it will be harder to mix.

-- Once that is incorporated, add your cocoa powder and confectioners (powdered) sugar slowly as you continue to whisk.
+- Once that is incorporated, add your cocoa powder and powdered sugar slowly as you continue to whisk.
 These ingredients are optional, but I found that the chocolate flavor wasn’t rich enough without the extra cocoa powder added.

-- Transfer to a container that you can cover to preserve your chocolate sauce.
+- Use right away, or transfer to a container that you can cover to preserve your chocolate sauce.
 You can leave this out at room temperature or in the fridge and be able to use it throughout the week!
 It will thicken up on ya, so just toss it in the microwave before your next use to thin it out a bit, just be careful not to microwave for too long.
 10 seconds should be all you need to thin it out again- you don’t want to cook it!

 - If you're interested in measuring out a specific portion, use the "negatives" feature on a food scale.
 Put your entire container (minus the lid) on your scale and zero it out.
 Then scoop/pour out your sauce and put the container back on the scale.
 Once it reads -14g, that means you removed 14g from the container.
 A very useful trick!